 - pieces of eight - Spanish coins

 Talk Like a Pirate

-You might be surprised to see some of the sayings on this list of pirate terms.
-In fact, certain expressions have made their way into everyday life.
-For example, people often say "Three sheets to the wind" about a drunk person at a party or they will give something the "heave ho."
-Learning the origin of some everyday expressions is extremely interesting.
+You might be surprised to already know some of the sayings on this list of old pirate terms.
+Yes, certain pirate expressions have made their way into everyday life.
+For example, people still often say "three sheets to the wind" about a drunk person at a party, or they will give something the "heave ho."